sebnozzi/miniscript.ts/README.md

 A MiniScript implementation written in TypeScript.

-At the moment this project is not published either in a CDN for browser consumption nor as an NPM package to be used in Node.js.
-You will have to build locally.
+At the moment this project is not published in a CDN for browser consumption.
+In case you want to run it on the browser you will have to build it locally.
 See section below.

 ## Features